RuanVanNiekerk/Babbage-Victoria-3-Modding-Tool/README.md

 ## Change Log
 ### 0.1.1
--> Changed location where pop data option where coming from preventing the pop type, religion and culture from being effected from any cahnges made to the history files
+-> Changed location where pop data option where coming from preventing the pop type, religion and culture from being effected from any cahnges made to the history files </br>
--> fixed a bug that prevented pop data from being exported correctly
+-> fixed a bug that prevented pop data from being exported correctly</br>